 The ac-9 and ac-s acquire signals representing light losses of a light beam propagating through a fixed path of water.
 In order to convert these values into meaningful units of absorption and attenuation, and to correct for instrument and environmental factors associated with the measurements, several processing steps are recommended.
 The following sections within this chapter describe the steps in more detail.
-All of the processing steps listed after section 5.1 are not carried out by WETView, and are listed in approximate suggested order of implementation.
+The processing steps listed in section 5.1 are listed in approximate order of implementation; not all are carried out by WETView.